Wildlife Conservation Funding

 In 2018, the vision became a reality when the United Nations Development Program (UNDP), FINCH and others launched the Lion Share Fund, an initiative under which companies that use animals in their marketing activities can allocate a small percentage of their advertising budget for Environmental.
 Protection.
 The fund has implemented a concept that has long circulated in the scientific literature: a licensing fee for using images of iconic species to protect them.
 Several scientists have written that even such a small contribution from the private sector “could revolutionize conservation financing; and it is precisely such a revolution that is needed to reverse the current slide toward extinction.”

-See also Best Wildlife Conservation Organizations
+See also Local Wildlife Conservation Activities

 While several companies are participating — such as food giant Mars, fashion brand Gucci and luxury goods maker Cartier — the fund is still short of its $100 million a year funding goal.
 Nevertheless, Ana Nieto Serradilla, head of species conservation at the International Union for Conservation of Nature, thinks the fund is a great idea.
 “The more money invested in nature protection, the better,” he notes.
 “It’s a creative way to remind us all that many of the iconic animals we see every day on billboards, in magazines and on our social media are at risk of extinction, along with many less charismatic species.”